tiwong/tiwong.github.io/maths.md

 10. Zeroes of Rankin-Selberg L-functions and the trace formula

+11. On partial information retrieval: the unconstrained 100 prisoner problem, with I. Lodato and S. M. Shekatkar.
+[ArXiv](http://arxiv.org/abs/2012.13484)

 ### On the back burner

 1. On the computational complexity of MSTD sets, with T. Mathur.
 [ArXiv](https://arxiv.org/abs/1810.07358) (not for publication)